Doctoral Degree Requirements

-The comprehensive examination may be written, oral or both.
-Its scope, content and form shall be determined by the student's examining committee with approval of the appropriate Committee on Graduate Studies.
-The student's Graduate Advisor must submit a Request for the Comprehensive Examination to the Graduate School and the request must indicate the time, place and form (oral and/or written) of the examination and include signatures of all members of the examining committee.
+The comprehensive examination may be written, oral, or both.
+Its scope, content, and form are determined by the student's examining committee with approval of the appropriate Committee on Graduate Studies.
+The student must submit a Request for the Comprehensive Examination to the Graduate School and the request must indicate the time, place, and form (oral and/or written) of the examination and include signatures of all members of the examining committee.

-In some departments and programs comprehensive examinations are given semiannually so students should consult their Graduate Advisors in that program for appropriate regulations and procedures.
+In some departments and programs comprehensive examinations are given semiannually so students should consult their Graduate Advisor in that program for appropriate regulations and procedures.

-The comprehensive examination may result in: 1) unconditional pass and recommendation to proceed to the next phase of the program; 2) approval to remain in the program but a requirement to meet certain specified additional criteria; 3) failure, but with permission to retake the examination after a period specified by the examining committee; or 4) failure with recommendation not to continue in the program.
+The comprehensive examination may result in 1) unconditional pass and recommendation to proceed to the next phase of the program; 2) approval to remain in the program, but required to meet certain specified additional criteria; 3) failure, but with permission to retake the examination after a period specified by the examining committee; or 4) failure and dismissal from the program.

 Registration in Doctoral Courses

-- Registration in an individual study, research or similar course implies an expected level of effort on the part of the student that is at least equivalent to that of an organized course of the same credit value.
+- Registration in an independent study, research, or similar course implies an expected level of effort on the part of the student that is at least equivalent to that of an organized course of the same credit value.

 - Doctoral students will not be required to register for more than nine credit hours during any long semester or summer, except that:

-- Doctoral students who are required to register solely to satisfy a continuous enrollment requirement shall register for no more than three credit hours during each term.
+- Doctoral students who are required to register solely to satisfy the continuous enrollment requirement may register 3 credit hours during each term.

-- Doctoral students may not register for more than 12 semester hours in a semester or summer session unless such registration is approved in advance by the Dean of Graduate Studies.
+- Doctoral students may not register for more than 12 semester hours in a semester or summer session unless such registration is approved by the student's Graduate Advisor.

-All doctoral students must be aware of requirements and deadlines associated with the dissertation, final defense and submission of the final copies of the dissertation to the Graduate School.
-The deadline dates for each semester are published in the UTA Academic Calendar.
+All doctoral students must be aware of requirements and deadlines associated with the dissertation, final defense, and submission of the final copy of the dissertation to the Graduate School.
+The deadline dates for each semester are published in the Graduate School Calendar.